 UK Home Office Guidance Failure to Prevent Fraud

-UK Home Office Guidance: Failure to Prevent Fraud
+ECCTA: Failure to Prevent Fraud (FTPF)

-6 Min Read
+12 Min Read

 The much-anticipated guidance regarding the new UK corporate offence of Failure to Prevent Fraud (FTPF Offence) was published on 6 November 2024.
 This FTPF Offence is part of the Economic Crime and Corporate Transparency Act 2023 (ECCTA), which was granted Royal Assent on 26 October 2023.
+The FTPF Offence came into effect on 1 September 2025.

-The aim of the FTPF Offence is to change the way in which organisations look at fraud and to encourage measures aimed at detecting and preventing fraud in much the same way as the failure to prevent provisions in s.7 of the Bribery Act 2010 changed the way in which businesses looked at Bribery when that Act was introduced
+The aim of the FTPF Offence is to change the way in which organisations look at fraud and to encourage measures aimed at detecting and preventing fraud in much the same way as the failure to prevent provisions in s.7 of the Bribery Act 2010 changed the way in which businesses looked at Bribery when that Act was introduced.

 Since the FTPF Offence was introduced, one of the main questions was what “reasonable procedures” should look like for fraud prevention.
 This Guidance outlines some recommended procedures that organisations can put in place to help prevent fraud.